-21 They *went into Capernaum; and immediately on the Sabbath He entered the synagogue and began to teach.
+21 And they *went into Capernaum; and immediately on the Sabbath He entered the synagogue and began to teach.

-22 They were amazed at His teaching; for He was teaching them as one having authority, and not as the scribes.
+22 And they were astonished at His teaching; for He was teaching them as one having authority, and not as the scribes.

-23 Just then there was a man in their synagogue with an unclean spirit; and he cried out,
+23 And immediately there was a man in their synagogue with an unclean spirit; and he cried out,

-24 saying, “What business do we have with each other, Jesus of Nazareth?
+24 saying, “What do we have with you, Jesus the Nazarene?
 Have You come to destroy us?
 I know who You are—the Holy One of God!”

 25 And Jesus rebuked him, saying, “Be quiet, and come out of him!”